-Status of contributions to Argo data management Carried out by BODC for the Marine Institute (Ireland).

-2) Present level of, and future prospects for; national funding for Argo including a summary of the level of human resources devoted to Argo.
+- c) Status of contributions to Argo data management Carried out by BODC for the Marine Institute (Ireland). - d) Status of delayed mode quality control process Carried out by BODC for the Marine Institute (Ireland). - 2) Present level of, and future prospects for; national funding for Argo including a summary of the level of human resources devoted to Argo.
 Ireland continues to be a committed member of the Euro-Argo ERIC.
+Ireland, via the Marine Institute will deploy additional floats where funding allows and will also assist the ERIC in deploying project.

-Ireland, via the Marine Institute will deploy additional floats where funding allows and will also assist the ERIC in deploying project specific floats where appropriate.
+will deploy additional floats where funding allows and will also assist the ERIC in deploying project specific floats where appropriate.
 Efforts continue towards securing multi-annual funding for Ireland's Argo programme on the national level.